-Updated May 2016 with new screenshots and information
+Updated October 2017 with new information

 One of the very popular methods of spreading malware and infecting you are emails with malformed or infected word docs and excel spreadsheets containing embedded malicious macros.
 Or Embedded OLE Objects.
 Macros and OLE objects can be used for good things and are designed to be used to speed up common tasks in a busy office environment.
 You only have to look through this blog to see hundreds of examples of emails with attachments using these malicious macros

 The bad actors spreading these use emails with enticing or scary subjects that will scare or entice a user to read the email and open the attachment.
 Common subjects include court summonses, unpaid invoices, telephone, internet, gas, water or electricity bills.
 Modern versions of Microsoft Office, that is Office 2010, 2013, 2016 and Office 365 have Macros disabled by default, UNLESS you or your company have enabled them.
 Opening these malicious word documents or Excel spreadsheets will infect you if Macros are enabled and simply previewing them in windows explorer or your email client might well be enough to infect you.

 The basic rule is NEVER open any attachment to an email, unless you are expecting it.
 Now that is very easy to say but quite hard to put into practice, because we all get emails with files attached to them.
 Our friends and family love to send us pictures of them doing silly things, or even cute pictures of the children or pets.
 Many of us routinely get Word, Excel or PowerPoint attachments in the course of work or from companies that we already have a relationship with.
 That is why this sort of campaign has such a high probability of somebody opening the attachment and getting infected.